fortrabbit/blog/i-love-assets.md

 ---
 author: fl
 created: 2015-05-18
 published: true
-title:       "I love assets"
+title: I love assets
-excerpt:     "CSS, JS and Images, how to generate and to deploy."
+excerpt: CSS, JS and Images, how to generate and to deploy.
 image: i-love-assets.png
+tags:
+  - webdev
 ---

 ## The why, what and how of automated static asset pipelines